prishita-s/Liscence_plate_recognition-/README.md

 Liscence Plate Recognition using opencv and Optical Character Recognition API.

+This was a team project, created by me and @reetsethi in our 2nd year of B.Tech.

 ## APPROACH AND WORKING

 There are three main steps to consider here.